onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    :introduced: casablanca
    :validation_mode: static

-    The xNF providers **MUST** provide to the Service Provider the additional following artifacts to support the delivery of high-volume xNF telemetry to DCAE via GPB over TLS/TCP:
+   The xNF providers **MUST** provide the Service Provider the following artifacts to support the delivery of high-volume xNF telemetry to DCAE via GPB over TLS/TCP:

-      * a valid VES Event .proto definition file, to be used validate and decode an event
+      * A valid VES Event .proto definition file, to be used validate and decode an event
-      * a valid high volume measurement .proto definition file, to be used for processing high volume events
+      * A valid high volume measurement .proto definition file, to be used for processing high volume events
-      * a supporting PM content metadata file to be used by analytics applications to process high volume measurement events
+      * A supporting PM content metadata file to be used by analytics applications to process high volume measurement events

 Reporting Frequency